Go Artefacts in Britain

 Photos copyright of and reproduced by permission of Maidstone Museum

-Item 11 is a large, 20 cm tall, oval pot (maybe a brush holder) of elephant ivory on a decorated wood base from 1860s.
+Also there was a large, 20 cm tall, oval pot (maybe a brush holder) of elephant ivory on a decorated wood base from 1860s.
 It shows a samurai fighting assailants, hitting one with a goban held over his head, the coloured Go stones spilling everywhere and the bowls kicked over.

-Item 30 is an unglazed ceramic enameled tea-pot, 8cm big with side handle and spout, by Kentei c1800.
+There was an unglazed ceramic enameled tea-pot, 8cm big with side handle and spout, by Kentei c1800.
 A large group of kids practise calligraphy and play Go; one is pointing at a move on the board.

 Russell-Cotes Art Gallery and Museum, Bournemouth